Pamela A. Smith

+Pamela A. Smith (born January 4, 1968) is a former American police chief.

+Smith joined the United States Park Police in 1998 and advanced through the ranks to become chief of police there from 2021 to 2022.
+She was the first African-American female to serve in the role.

+She joined the Metropolitan Police Department of the District of Columbia in 2022 as its chief equity officer and then served as its chief of police from July 2023 to December 2025.

+Smith resigned from the Metropolitan Police Department in 2025 about a week prior to the release of a House Committee on Oversight and Government Reform report that alleged that Smith had intimidated subordinate officers into reporting inaccurately low crime statistics for political reasons.

 Early life and education

 Smith was born on January 4, 1968, in Pine Bluff, Arkansas to Walter Lee Smith Sr. and Eddie Mae Bass Sanders.
 Her mother was 16 when she married her father.
 Smith's mother was addicted to alcohol and her father to drugs.
 They divorced when Smith was a child.
-She was briefly in the foster care.
+She was briefly in the foster care system.
 Smith was primarily raised on the east side of Pine Bluff by her mother and grandmother, Ellatrise Bass.
 She graduated from Pine Bluff High School.
 Smith ran track in high school and college.
 She earned a Bachelor of Arts degree in education from the University of Arkansas at Pine Bluff in 1992.
 She completed a graduate certificate in criminal justice education from the University of Virginia.
 Smith is a session 265 graduate of the FBI National Academy.

 Career

 Smith as the United States Park Police Chief in 2021.

 After college, Smith moved to New York where she worked as a seasonal park ranger at the Gateway National Recreation Area.
 She was a social worker on Staten Island working with the foster care system.
 She later assisted juveniles while working for the New York City Department of Probation.
 She served as a corrections officer in Manhattan.